-Natural gas, sometimes referred to as "gas" is measured in standard cubic feet (scf) at 60 ^oF and various pressures in and around 14.65 psia.
+Natural gas, sometimes referred to as "gas" is measured in standard cubic feet (scf) at 60 °F and various pressures in and around 14.65 psia.
 Each US state has their own pressure standard for the measurement of gas volumes.
 Since a standard cubic foot is quite small in regard to the production, transportation, and sale of natural gas, the volumes are reported in thousands of standard cubic feet (Mscf).
 Large volumes of gas may be referred to in millions or billions of standard cubic feet (MMscf or Bscf, respectively).
-Production rates of gas are measured in thousands of standard cubic feet per day (Mscfd).
+Production rates of gas are measured in thousands of standard cubic feet per day (Mscfd) or millions of standard cubic feet per day (Mscfd).